Mento79/The-Safe-Code/README.md

 3-You have to enter 4 digits every try
-4-if you have a correct digit but in wrong place you will get "-" 5-if you have a correct digit in its correct place you will get "=" 6-if you have a wrong digit you will get "X"
+4-if you have a correct digit but in wrong place you will get "-" 5-if you have a correct digit in its correct place you will get "=" 6-if there are no correct digit you get nothing
 7-Find the code to win